 CAPABILITY · SALES & LEAD-GEN

 Most owner-operated service businesses run their referral program out of memory.
-Someone mentions they sent a client your way, you make a mental note, you mean to send them a gift card, it doesn't happen, they quietly stop referring.
-The highest-value leads you'll ever get — referrals convert better and churn less than cold traffic in virtually every service vertical — and the tracking system is a sticky note that falls behind the desk.
+Someone mentions they sent a client your way, you make a mental note to send them a gift card, life gets busy, it never happens, and they quietly stop referring.
+Referrals are the best leads you will ever get.
+They convert higher and churn less than cold traffic in nearly every service vertical, and most shops track them with a sticky note that falls behind the desk.

-The problem compounds because there's no clean record.
-At the end of the quarter, if you asked an owner which five people sent the most referrals in the past ninety days, most couldn't answer without calling their front desk and cross-referencing emails.
-So reward programs stay ad-hoc, referrers get inconsistent recognition, and the behavior you most want to reinforce gets the least systematic attention.
+The problem compounds because there is no clean record.
+Ask an owner which five people sent the most referrals in the past ninety days and most cannot answer without calling the front desk and cross-referencing emails.
+So reward programs stay ad-hoc, referrers get recognized inconsistently, and the behavior you most want to reinforce gets the least attention.

 This build makes referral attribution automatic from the first point of contact.
-Inbound leads get tagged at three capture points: the intake form question ("How did you hear about us?" with a name field, not a dropdown), UTM parameters on any referral-specific links you share with past clients or partners, and CRM tags applied at contact creation when an existing client's record matches a new lead's stated source.
-All three routes write to the same referral record, so there's one source of truth regardless of which channel the referral came through.
+Inbound leads get tagged at three capture points.
+The intake form asks "How did you hear about us?" with a name field instead of a dropdown.
+UTM parameters tag any referral link you share with past clients or partners.
+CRM tags get applied at contact creation when an existing client's record matches a new lead's stated source.
+All three routes write to the same referral record, so you have one source of truth no matter which channel the referral came through.

-From that record, an owner-facing leaderboard updates in real time — who referred, how many leads, how many converted, what that business was worth.
-Reward triggers fire automatically: when a referral converts, the referrer gets a thank-you text or email within the same business day, and if your program includes a reward (gift card, service credit, cash discount), the issuance workflow kicks off without anyone on your team touching it.
-For programs with tiered rewards, the system tracks cumulative referral count per referrer and upgrades the reward tier automatically.
+From that record, an owner-facing leaderboard updates in real time: who referred, how many leads they sent, how many converted, and what that business was worth.
+Reward triggers fire on their own.
+When a referral converts, the referrer gets a thank-you text or email the same business day, and if your program includes a gift card, service credit, or cash discount, the issuance workflow runs without anyone on your team touching it.
+For tiered programs, the system counts cumulative referrals per person and bumps the reward tier automatically.

-The referrer also gets a lightweight status update when their lead becomes a client — a single message that closes the loop and reinforces that their referral mattered.
-That one touch is often the difference between a referrer who sends one client and a referrer who sends eight.
+The referrer also gets a quick status update when their lead becomes a client.
+That one message closes the loop and shows them the referral mattered.
+It is often the difference between a referrer who sends one client and one who sends eight.

-Golden Horizons builds this on top of whatever CRM you're already using.
-If you're on HubSpot, the referral data lives in contact and deal records.
+Golden Horizons builds this on top of whatever CRM you already run.
+On HubSpot, the referral data lives right in your contact and deal records, so nothing new to learn and nowhere new to log in.

 Use cases

 - A med-spa adds a referrer name field to its new-client intake form.
-When the new client converts, the referrer gets an automatic text with a $50 service credit applied to their next booking — no front-desk action required.
+When the new client books, the referrer gets an automatic text with a $50 service credit applied to their next visit.
+No front-desk action required.

-- A real estate agent shares a personalized referral link with past clients after closing.
-When a new lead clicks that link and books a consult, the agent's CRM auto-tags the lead to the referrer and queues a handwritten-style thank-you email on conversion.
+- A real estate agent shares a personal referral link with past clients after closing.
+When a new lead clicks it and books a consult, the CRM auto-tags the lead to the referrer and queues a handwritten-style thank-you email on conversion.

 - A dental practice tracks insurance referrals separately from patient referrals.
-Patients who send family members get logged in the referral leaderboard; the office manager runs the monthly reward batch from a single report instead of guessing who referred whom.
+Patients who send family members land on the referral leaderboard, and the office manager runs the monthly reward batch from one report instead of guessing who sent whom.

-- A residential contractor captures word-of-mouth referrals at the estimate intake — the estimator asks who sent them and logs the name in the job record.
-By end of quarter, the owner sees which three past clients have sent the most work and sends each a personal thank-you with a meaningful gift.
+- A residential contractor captures word-of-mouth at the estimate.
+The estimator asks who sent them and logs the name in the job record.
+By quarter's end, the owner sees which three past clients drove the most work and sends each a personal thank-you with a real gift.

-- A physical therapy clinic with a physician-referral program tracks which referring doctors convert at the highest rate.
-The monthly report shows referral volume and appointment show rate by source, so the practice manager knows which relationships to prioritize for lunch-and-learns.
+- A physical therapy clinic with a physician-referral program tracks which referring doctors convert highest.
+The monthly report shows referral volume and show rate by source, so the practice manager knows which relationships to prioritize for lunch-and-learns.

 What’s included